Hoppers of North Carolina:

 Distribution: Eastern and central North America (UDEL)

-Abundance: Recorded from a couple counties in the Coastal Plain; possibly more abundant in the right habitat, but likely a very uncommon species in the state.
+Abundance: Scattered records from the Piedmont and Coastal Plain; possibly more abundant in the right habitat, but likely a fairly uncommon species in the state.

 Seasonal Occurrence